-Work with a Firm you can Trust
+Work with a Firm You Can Trust

 While a collaborative divorce may allow you to avoid the most contentious parts of the process, it doesn’t mean you should walk into the negotiations without legal representation you can count on.
-Our Columbus divorce lawyers will work with you to ensure that you aren’t taken advantage of, and that you can move to the next phase of your life in the best position possible.
+Our Columbus collaborative divorce lawyers will work with you to ensure that you aren’t taken advantage of, and that you can move to the next phase of your life in the best position possible.

-Give us a call at (614) 344-4311 to speak with one of our Columbus divorce attorneys today, or fill out our online form to let us know about your situation and schedule a case consultation with our firm.
+Give us a call at (614) 344-4311 to speak with one of our Columbus collaborative divorce attorneys today, or fill out our online form to let us know about your situation and schedule a case consultation with our firm.